 Adult Vaccinations

 Adults are currently offered a one off pneumococcal vaccine at age 65 and a flu vaccine every year from the age of 65 years.
-Patients are eligible for a shingles vaccine between the ages of 70-80 years.
+Patients are eligible for a shingles vaccine between the ages of 70-79 years.
 Patients with some long term conditions will be offered flu/pneumococcal and other vaccines before the age of 65 years where appropriate.
+Patients aged 75-79 are offered the RSV (respiratory syncitial virus) vaccine.
+More details about the NHS schedule here.

-Pregnant women will be offered both whooping cough and flu vaccines during their pregnancy.
+Pregnant women will be offered whooping cough, RSV, flu and covid vaccines during their pregnancy.

 If you would like to find out if you are due a vaccine then please use the prioryCARE form and choose the “Nurse appointment” tile and then click “Vaccinations (aged 18+)” or call us on 01904 404100.